 The kid-friendly McDonald’s of yesteryear is long gone, and the brand is now gearing up to offer branded merchandise to a whole new generation of adults that dined at their restaurants as kids!

 Need proof?
-Feast your eyes on this wall of merch (pictured right) at the solar-powered McDonalds on Clark Street in Chicago, Illinois.
+Feast your eyes on this wall of merch at the solar-powered McDonalds on Clark Street in Chicago, IL.